Logo

 MaintenanceMaintenance

-Annual service required, ~£80–150/yearMinimal — annual visual check, no combustion components
+Servicing requirements and costs depend on the equipment and service providerMinimal — annual visual check, no combustion components

 LifespanLifespan